 Barcelona is one of the most beautiful cities in Europe, offering a unique combination of millenary history, exceptional architecture, unfamiliar traditions and a landscape to die for.
 Located in the northeastern corner of Spain, Barcelona is the capital of the province of Catalonia, and one of the most important cities on the Mediterranean Sea.
-As such, there is a certain swagger about Barcelona and the people that live there, a certain defining trait that is there to be sensed by visitors upon arrival, and that tends to provoke an immediate reaction – typically one of unconditional and utter love.
+As such, there is a presence about Barcelona and the people that live there, a defining trait that is there to be sensed by visitors upon arrival, and that evokes a sense of immediate infatuation and unconditional love.

 Nestled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.
 And in all of this, European might well be the operating word.
 Due to its geographical location and its historical connection to the Provencal culture of Aquitaine and southern France, Catalonia shares deep roots both with continental and Iberian cultures, producing a wonderful blend that constitutes a large portion of the charm of the place.

 Barcelona Through History

 Barcelona is a millenary city, with roots linking it all the way back to Carthaginian times.
 The story goes that its very name traces back to its creation by the famous general, Hamilcar Barca, father to the mythical Hannibal, whose army of men and elephants crossed the Pyrenees and the Alps on its way to Rome during the Second Punic War, right at the end of the III century B. C. Barcino, as it was then known, outlived the Carthaginians, and not only that, it also outlived, and by far, the Romans, who changed the city's name to Barcino when they conqurered the area.